CS 598 TMC, Fall 2020

 (Ref: Jeff's book)

-- Sep 2: Applications of FFT: 3SUM, string matching with "don't cares".
+- Sep 2: Applications of FFT: 3SUM for bounded integers, string matching with "don't cares".

 - Sep 11: Matrix multiplication.